1. Skip to content

 This browser does not support the video element.

-Glawion concludes: "If UN peace missions fail to protect people from armed militias, people get frustrated and begin to question or even protest against these missions."
-And not infrequently, the governments of the affected countries feel inclined to replace peacekeepers with private mercenaries from abroad, as happened in Mali and the Central African Republic, where Russian mercenaries from the Wagner Group were hired, Glawion told DW.
+Glawion concludes: "And not infrequently, the governments of the affected countries feel inclined to replace peacekeepers with private mercenaries from abroad, as happened in Mali and the Central African Republic, where Russian mercenaries from the Wagner Group were hired."

-Are private mercenaries more effective than Blue Helmets?
+Are private mercenaries more effective?

-The Democratic Republic of Congo also hired mercenaries from abroad: Nearly 300 Romanian mercenaries were reportedly in eastern Congo until recently.
-The Romanians were part of a mercenary group led by Horațiu Potra, a businessman who also provides bodyguards for the right-wing presidential candidate Călin Georgescu.
+The Romanian fighters are part of a mercenary group led by Horațiu Potra, a businessman who also provides bodyguards for the country's right-wing presidential candidate, Calin Georgescu.

-In Congo, they were hired by a local security company called "Congo Protection" to fight the Rwanda-backed M23 rebel militia.
-However, their efforts were unsuccessful, as it has now become clear.
-Since January 30, the Romanian Ministry of Foreign Affairs has been organizing the evacuation of the mercenaries from Goma, through Kigali to Bucharest.
+However, their efforts were unsuccessful, as it has now become clear: Since January 30, the Romanian Ministry of Foreign Affairs has been organizing the evacuation of the mercenaries from Goma to Bucharest — via Kigali.

-Tim Glawion believes that mercenaries are not necessarily more effective in fighting armed groups.
 "In Maliand the Central African Republic, Russian mercenaries were initially welcomed with enthusiasm, but I doubt that enthusiasm still holds because the Russian mercenaries committed atrocities against the population.
-The rebels they originally pushed back are now retaking cities in Mali and the Central African Republic, so it wasn't a long-term solution."
+The rebels they originally pushed back are now retaking cities in Mali and the Central African Republic, so it wasn't a long-term solution," he said in an interview with DW.

-It remains clear: The MONUSCO peacekeeping force has, in contrast to most mercenary groups, remained very passive over the years and has done very little to resist the M23 rebels in recent weeks.
-MONUSCO actually has a "robust" mandate: the soldiers are not only allowed to defend themselves but also to take offensive action against militias in order to secure peace.
+In contrast to other peacekeeping missions, MONUSCO actually has a rather "robust" mandate: The UN soldiers are not only there to protect the public but can also to take offensive action against militias in order to secure peace.

-Critics argue that the countries involved in the mission should have interpreted their mandate more aggressively to push back the armed groups and protect civilians.
-This, they say, has been egregiously neglected.
+Critics argue that the countries involved in the mission should have interpreted their mandate more aggressively, repel the advance of armed groups and thus protect civilians.

 Frejus Quenum contributed to this article.